ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onAudioDescriptionChanged*

-The *onAudioDescriptionChanged* event is triggered whenever the Audio Description setting is updated.
-Audio Description is a feature designed to enhance accessibility by providing additional audio narration for visually impaired users, describing key visual elements in the content.
-This event notifies users when the setting is turned ON or OFF, ensuring they are aware of changes to their accessibility preferences.
+This event notifies users when the audio description feature has been enabled or disabled.
+Audio description is an accessibility feature that provides additional audio narration to describe visual elements of a video, making content more accessible to visually impaired users.
+The event is triggered whenever the audio description setting is changed, ensuring users are informed about the current status of this feature.

 ### Related Functions
-[setAudioDescription](#setAudioDescription) : This function directly triggers the event by enabling or disabling the Audio Description feature.
+[setAudioDescription](#setAudioDescription) : This function triggers the event when the audio description setting is updated, either enabling or disabling the feature.

+[getAudioDescription](#getAudioDescription) : This function can be used to retrieve the current status of the audio description setting, which may have triggered the event.

 ### Parameters